monadicus/snarkops/snops_book/user_guide/envs/STORAGE.md

 - Can specify how much each validator has bonded.
 - Can add additional accounts and give them balances.
 - Can specify how the ledger should be re-loaded.
 - How often checkpoints of the ledger should be made.

+The storage document is required for a `environment` to run.

 ## Fields